protzetter/NLP-experiments/README.md

 ## Document mining Part 7
 Let us try T5 summarization capabilities ( example for summarization function from denis Rothman book Transformers for Natural Language Processing

+## Document mining Part 8
+Topic modeling is a very interesting aspect of document classification and search.
+In this notebook we are explorin topic modeling using AWS Comprehend topic modeling feature.

+## Document mining Part 9
+Topic modeling is a very interesting aspect of document classification and search.
+In this notebook we are explorin topic modeling using the built-in LDA topic modeling algorithm from SageMaker

+## Document mining Part 10
+Topic modeling is a very interesting aspect of document classification and search.
+In this notebook we are explorin topic modeling using the built-in NTM topic modeling algorithm from SageMaker